Blog, Email marketing, Fitness Featured

 - Find your favorite classes!

 Every time you include a CTA, it should link somewhere the person can purchase or opt in, like a page on your website or a separate landing page.
 That way they can go through the entire purchase process automatically without you ever having to get involved.

 One of the most forgotten parts of an email is the PS.
 Information that’s included in your PS feels more like a valuable afterthought.
 It seems genuine.
 And it’s a great place to reiterate your CTA or tease upcoming content to get people excited to check their inbox.

 Automated email marketing like this saves gym owners a lot of time and goes a long way toward getting fitness prospects ready to buy.
 You can’t go wrong with this process.

 And if you’re interested in taking your automation, scalability, or influx of leads and prospects to the next level, I can help.
-Check out a few different ways to learn from me below:
+Check out ways to learn from me below: